GeostatsGuy/GeostatsPyDemos_Book/intro.md

 # e-Book Introduction

-## GeostatsPy Well-documented Demonstration Workflows, The Online Book
+## Applied Geostatistics in Python: A Hands-on Guide with GeostatsPy

 #### Michael Pyrcz, Professor, The University of Texas at Austin